-18. Bonds issued, subordinated borrowings and reconciliation of changes in liabilities and cash flows from financing activities
+20. Bonds issued, subordinated borrowings and reconciliation of changes in liabilities and cash flows from financing activities

-On 30 November 2017 the Bank issued coupon documentary bearer bonds totaling RUB 5 000 000 thousand and maturing on 2 December 2020.
-An annual coupon rate for 1-6 coupon payments is 8.05%.
-The Fitch Ratings rated the issue as "A-".

 On 10 March 2016 the Bank issued coupon documentary bearer bonds totaling RUB 3 000 000 thousand and maturing on 13 March 2019 with an early redemption option on 12 March 2018.
 An annual coupon rate for 1-4 coupon payments is 10.75% (annual coupon rate for 5 and 6 coupon payments is determined by the Bank).
 The Fitch Ratings rated the issue as "A-".
-On 12 March 2018 the Bank redeemed coupon documentary bearer bonds totaling RUB 3 000 000 thousand.
+On 12 March 2018 the Bank redeemed coupon documentary bearer bonds totaling RUB 3 000 000 thousand through the offer.

+On 30 November 2017 the Bank issued coupon documentary bearer bonds totaling RUB 5 000 000 thousand and maturing on 2 December 2020.
+An annual coupon rate for 1-6 coupon payments is 8.05%.
+The Fitch Ratings rated the issue as "A-", the ACRA (AO) - as "AAA(RU)".

 Subordinated borrowings are provided by Toyota Motor Finance (Netherlands) B.V., mature in 2018 and 2019 and carry an annual interest rate of 8.46%.
 In case of bankruptcy, the repayment of the subordinated borrowings will be made after repayment in full of all other liabilities of the Bank.
-In 2017 and 2016 the Bank had no new subordinated borrowings and made no repayments of principle.
+During 2018 the Bank had no new subordinated borrowings and made repayments of principle in the amount of RUB 550 000 thousand.

-The reconciliation of changes in liabilities and cash flows from financing activities is presented in the table below:
+The reconciliation of changes in financial liabilities and cash flows from financing activities is presented in the table below: